 After each lesson, reflect on what you have learned with those around you and take a look at further literature.

-If the topic is of particular interest to you, we suggest further courses such asabout nutrition geragogyand about nutrition of the elderly.
+If the topic is of particular interest to you, we suggest further courses such asabout nutrition geragogy and about nutrition of the elderly.

 CertificateFor actively participating in the course you will receive an automatic certificate which includes your username, the course name as well as the completed lessons.
 We want to point out that this certificate merely confirms that the user answered at least 75% of the self-assessment questions correctly.

-LicenseThis work is licensed under CC BY-NC-SA 4.0
+LicenceThis work is licensed under CC BY-NC-SA 4.0

-This course was created as a joint project of many universities in order to be able to look at the topic of dementia and nutrition from multiple sides.
+This course was created as a joint project of four universities in order to be able to look at the topic of dementia and nutrition from multiple sides.
 Theoretical and practical parts of various disciplines from nursing, occupational therapy, speech therapy, dietetics and nutritional geragogy were developed for this purpose.

 This goal was achieved through intensive cooperation between teams from these disciplines at the universities MedUni Graz, FH Wiener Neustadt, FH JOANNEUM and PH Steiermark.
 Each individual team contributed to the success and quality to the highest degree.
 This made a unique course possible that can be used across the borders of federal states.